Adarsh9616/Interviews/CommVault Interview/Round 3.md

 This round started at 8:40am .
 We were briefly introduced about what we were going to do.
 There were 26 students that were selected for this round , we were divided into groups of three but the task was to be performed independently.

+The problem was:-
+### We have to design a mp3 player.
+Sounds complicated right?
+But no we don't have to make any user interface or read any files nothing like that.
+We had to design a program that can store different songs details.
+A main player list, multiple playlist and we had to perform different operations on them.

+Okay this might look complicated.
+Here is what i did.
+I made a class Song that contained attributes like songName, lengthOfSong,